 You may feel a temporary sense of euphoria or relaxation when you drink alcohol, but it doesn’t alleviate the effects of stress on your body.
 Unbeknownst to you, that glass of booze is sabotaging you, leaving you to feel worse both immediately afterward and in the long run.
 You’re now more susceptible to feeling overwhelmed with stress, so your physical and psychological reactions become more and more intense.
 This then compels you to rely even more heavily on your unhealthy coping mechanism.
 During all of which your serotonin and dopamine levels have constantly been disrupted.
 This definitely worsens your mood, but could also result in the development of anxiety or depression, which only deepens this already devastating cycle and can lead to alcohol use disorder.

 The combination of alcohol and stress keeps your brain and body on edge for longer which not only makes one prone to getting stressed out more easily but the effects of which can then be even more harmful.
 In fact, the presence of alcohol can make it more difficult for your body to return to its normal pre-stressed state, increasing the likelihood of chronic stress which spells out a whole new set of dangers for your physical and mental health.
-If you or someone you know frequently turns to using alcohol to cope with stress they are in very real danger of developing a drinking problem (if they don’t have one already).
-Addiction specialists can help identify such behaviors and help individuals safely reduce their alcohol use and find better, long-term methods of coping.
+If you or someone you know frequently turns to alcohol to cope with stress, they are in very real danger of developing a drinking problem (if they don’t have one already).
+Addiction specialists can help identify such behaviors and help individuals safely reduce their alcohol use and find healthier methods of coping through therapy, counseling, and holistic addiction treatment.